spacebanana420/scalazip/README.md

 # scalazip
-7zip binding library written in Scala
+Scalazip is a 7zip binding library written in Scala